 is our homegrown single-node inconsistent key-value store designed to validate different measurement methods.
 Originally developed to validate staleness measurement approaches (cf. Who Watches the Watchmen?), it can also simulate various aspects of system behavior and corresponding anomalies to validate NoSQLMarks new distinctive measurement methods.

 NoSQLMark avoids the Coordinated Omission Problem by measuring asynchronously by default.
 The Coordinated Omission Problem became very popular due to a talk from Gil Tene, CTO and co-founder at Azul Systems, who also coined the name.
 In short, it describes a situation where benchmarking tools drop potential samples in the result set.
 In fact, most benchmarking tools are broken in this sense.
 This also applies to YCSB, but since 2015 some efforts have been made to correct the poblem and additionally report corrected latencies alongside the actual measurements.
-In an upcoming publication, we will show that this correction can produce worse results than the uncorrected measurements.
+In our publication Coordinated Omission in NoSQL Database Benchmarking, we show that this correction can produce worse results than the uncorrected measurements.

 There are several academic papers about staleness-based consistency measurement methods.
 However, these rely on either system clocks whose clock drift distort the measured values in the distributed context, or the measurement method itself is faulty, as in the case of YCSB++ (see our paper Who Watches the Watchmen?).
 Akka's actor model enables us to implement our approach as already proposed in our Survey on NoSQL OLTP Benchmarking to provide clearly defined lower and upper bounds for the reported staleness values in a given database setting.